Small is BeautifulSmall processors are more useful and common than those 32 bit brutes we see advertised everywhere.

 Not that there's anything wrong with PALs.
 Nothing is faster or better at dealing with complex combinatorial logic.
 Modern super-fast versions are cheap (we pay $12 in singles for a 7 nanosecond 22V10), easy to use, and their reprogramability is a great savior of designs that aren't quite right.
 PALs, though, are terrible at handling anything other than simple sequential logic.
 The limited number of registers and clocking options means you can't use them for complicated decision making.
 PLDs are better, but when speed is not critical a computer chip might be the simplest way to go.

 As the industry matures lots of parts we depend on become obsolete.
-One acquaintance found the UART his company depended on no longer available.
-He built a replacement in a PIC16C74, which was pin-compatible with the original UART, saving the company expensive redesigns.
+One acquaintance found the UART his company depended on no longer with the original UART, saving the company expensive redesigns.

 In the good old days of microcomputing hardware engineers also wrote and debugged all of the system's code.
 Most systems were small enough that a single, knowledgeable designer could take the project from conception to final product.
 In the realm of small, tractable problems like those just described, this is still the case.
 Nothing measures up to the pride of being solely responsible for a successful product; I can imagine how the designer's eyes must light up when he sees legions of kids skipping down the sidewalk flashing their L.A.
 Gears at the crowds.